install4j HelpDownload

 Flat merging considerations

 As a result of flat merging, there are no intermediary artifacts for merged projects and the result of the compilation is a single monolithic installer.
-This has the advantage of being easy and flexible, but collisions can occur unless concerns are properly separated between the main project and its merged projects.
+This has the advantage of being straightforward and flexible, but collisions can occur unless concerns are properly separated between the main project and its merged projects.

 In particular, all elements in the final result share the same namespace for compiler and installer variables.
 All custom localization files are merged, so that localization in merged projects is not impacted unless there is a collision in the message keys.
 Such problems can be avoided if unique prefixes are used for compiler variables and installer variables as well as custom localization keys.
-For example in project A, all variables could be prefixed with "a." and in project B with "b.".
+For example, in project A, all variables could be prefixed with "a." and in project B with "b.".

 One area where such collisions are not possible is for IDs of any entity in a project, such as launchers, file sets, actions, screens or form components.
 When a project is merged, install4j prefixes all IDs with the application ID of that project.